-Narrative medicine sessions encourage patients to rediscover personal identity and meaning by telling or writing their stories.
+Narrative medicine sessions encourage patients to reflect on their journey as they rediscover personal identity and meaning by telling or writing their stories.

 Attentive listening is at the heart of these sessions.
-You will be invited to share your experiences of illness and treatment, sources of strength, new insights or perspectives during treatment, and hopes for the future.
-You may also share your concerns and sources of conflict during treatment.
+You will be invited to share your experiences of illness and treatment, sources of strength, new insights or concerns, as well as hopes for the future.

-As you share your unique experiences, a narrative medicine facilitator will help to tease out important details and insights that you can use to cope with your diagnosis and recover mentally.
+As you share your unique story, a narrative medicine facilitator will guide these conversations to help you discover insights that you can use to reconcile your diagnosis and recover mentally.

 Narrative medicine sessions usually take place in a patient’s hospital room or at a treatment or infusion center.